havelund/daut/README.md

 Version 1.5.5

+Daut is programmed in [Scala](https://www.scala-lang.org) and developed on a Mac.

 ## Monitoring Data Streams with Data Automata

 Daut (Data automata) is an internal Scala DSL for writing event stream monitors.
 It